sagemath/trac_to_gh/Issue 189.md

 # Issue 189: bug in text output for notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/189

 Original creator: was